American Anglican Church

 The American Anglican Church (AAC) is a Continuing Anglican jurisdiction that counts at present thirteen parishes and missions in North America.
 It was founded later in the history of the Continuing Anglican movement, ultimately deriving from controversies in the Episcopal Church.
-These were over the ordination of women to the priesthood, liberal or progressive theology, and a new revision of the Book of Common Prayer (adopted in 1979).
+These were over the ordination of women to the priesthood, liberal or progressive theology, and a new revision of the Book of Common Prayer (1979).
 Holy Innocents Anglican Church in New York serves as the AAC headquarters.

 History

 The American Anglican Church was founded as the product of an internal reorganization of the now defunct American Anglican Church of the Anglican Synod in the late 1990's, following unclear governance circumstances.

 Beliefs

 The American Anglican Church is a product of the Continuing Anglican movement and its doctrines are generally within the orthodoxy of that movement.
 It summarizes its doctrine, discipline, and worship in its mission statement:We believe the Holy Scriptures of the Old and New Testaments to be the Word of God; The Creeds (as the standard of faith) mean exactly what they say; Christian morality of the New Testament is the sole guide of faith and practice.
 The denomination assents to the Affirmation of St. Louis, though was not organized at the time of the Congress of St Louis.